JAlcocerT/JAlcocerT/content/blog/r_retirementfacts.md

     alt: "R Shiny Apps" # alt text
     caption: "Explaining what 'Retirement Facts Dashboards Represents."
 description: 'Building a Shiny Dashboard to visualize inflation impact on saving.
 Deploying to shinyapp'
-summary: 'In this post I show you how to build a simple interactive shiny dashboard and how to deploy it to shinyapps using its free tier.
-The topic I chose to visualize is inflation and how affects a person wealth.'
 url: 'r-dashboard-shinyapps'
 ---

+In this post I show you how to build a simple interactive shiny dashboard and **how to deploy it to shinyapps** using its free tier.

+> The topic I chose to visualize is inflation and how affects a person wealth.

 **Inflation** is a topic that is currently more and more listened.